CMeeg/next-azure/README.md

     * `AzureServiceConnection` = {Your choice of service connection name}
 * Commit and push your changes to your `develop` branch
   * Assuming you have a `develop` branch, or you can just use your `main` branch

+Your app should now be prepared for hosting in Azure app services.

 ### Azure pipelines setup